PelionIoT/nanostack-border-router/README.md

 - `backhaul_driver_init()`
 - `app_start()`

 The former is needed by Nanostack Border Router (this repository) and the later is needed by mbed OS.
 All mbed OS applications start with the function `app_start()` (equivalent to `main()`).
 The purpose of `backhaul_driver_init()` is to register a backhaul interface to the networking stack.
 The driver for the backhaul interface must implement a routine that performs the registration of the driver.
-The *Device Driver API* of the ARM IPv6/6LoWPAN stack (*Nanostack*) provides `arm_net_phy_register()` routine to register the interface:
+The *Device Driver API* of the ARM 6LoWPAN ND stack (*Nanostack*) provides `arm_net_phy_register()` routine to register the interface:

 ```C
 int8_t arm_net_phy_register(phy_device_driver_s *phy_driver);